appliedrelevance/epibus/doc/modbus_action.md

 1. **Connection**: (Type: Link) This field links to the 'Modbus Connection' DocType.
 It specifies the Modbus connection used by the action.

-2. **Location**: (Type: Link, depends on Connection) Links to the 'Modbus Location' DocType.
+2. **Location**: (Type: Link, depends on Connection) Links to the 'Modbus Signal' DocType.
 This field defines the location where the Modbus action will be executed.

 3. **Action**: (Type: Select, depends on Location) Allows the selection of either 'Read' or 'Write' actions.
 This field determines whether the Modbus Action will read from or write to the specified location.